rapid7/r7insight_docker/README.md

 ## Usage as a Container

-The simplest way to forward all your container's log to Rapid7 InsightOps is to run this repository as a container, with:
+The simplest way to forward all your container's log to the Rapid7 Insight Platform is to run this repository as a container, with:

 ```sh